Kosar-sh/Signal-System/README.md

 Car Suspension Model: This exercise models a car's suspension system to analyze how the damping coefficient affects its stability when hitting a bump (impulse response).
 It compares undamped, critically damped, and overdamped cases.

 Solving Differential Equations: This section focuses on solving a second-order ordinary differential equation (ODE) with non-zero initial conditions using both the unilateral Laplace transform and MATLAB's symbolic tools.

+## Acknowledgments

+With sincere appreciation for the significant contributions of Paria Pasehvarz to these projects.